Chinese language: Influence

-Historically, the Chinese language has spread to its neighbors through a variety of means.
-Northern Vietnam was incorporated into the Han empire in 111 BCE, marking the beginning of a period of Chinese control that ran almost continuously for a millennium.
-The Four Commanderies were established in northern Korea in the first century BCE, but disintegrated in the following centuries.
+Historically, the Chinese languages spread to neighbors through a variety of means.
+Northern Vietnam was incorporated into the Han dynasty (202 BCE – 220 CE) in 111 BCE, marking the beginning of a period of Chinese control that ran almost continuously for a millennium.
+The Four Commanderies of Han were established in northern Korea in the 1st century BCE but disintegrated in the following centuries.
 Chinese Buddhism spread over East Asia between the 2nd and 5th centuries CE, and with it the study of scriptures and literature in Literary Chinese.
-Later Korea, Japan, and Vietnam developed strong central governments modeled on Chinese institutions, with Literary Chinese as the language of administration and scholarship, a position it would retain until the late 19th century in Korea and (to a lesser extent) Japan, and the early 20th century in Vietnam.
+Later, strong central governments modeled on Chinese institutions were established in Korea, Japan, and Vietnam, with Literary Chinese serving as the language of administration and scholarship, a position it would retain until the late 19th century in Korea and (to a lesser extent) Japan, and the early 20th century in Vietnam.
 Scholars from different lands could communicate, albeit only in writing, using Literary Chinese.

-Although they used Chinese solely for written communication, each country had its own tradition of reading texts aloud, the so-called Sino-Xenic pronunciations.
+Although they used Chinese solely for written communication, each country had its own tradition of reading texts aloud using what are known as Sino-Xenic pronunciations.
 Chinese words with these pronunciations were also extensively imported into the Korean, Japanese and Vietnamese languages, and today comprise over half of their vocabularies.
 This massive influx led to changes in the phonological structure of the languages, contributing to the development of moraic structure in Japanese and the disruption of vowel harmony in Korean.

 Borrowed Chinese morphemes have been used extensively in all these languages to coin compound words for new concepts, in a similar way to the use of Latin and Ancient Greek roots in European languages.
 Many new compounds, or new meanings for old phrases, were created in the late 19th and early 20th centuries to name Western concepts and artifacts.
 These coinages, written in shared Chinese characters, have then been borrowed freely between languages.
 They have even been accepted into Chinese, a language usually resistant to loanwords, because their foreign origin was hidden by their written form.
 Often different compounds for the same concept were in circulation for some time before a winner emerged, and sometimes the final choice differed between countries.
 The proportion of vocabulary of Chinese origin thus tends to be greater in technical, abstract, or formal language.
 For example, in Japan, Sino-Japanese words account for about 35% of the words in entertainment magazines, over half the words in newspapers, and 60% of the words in science magazines.